PDF Converter plug-in for Windows Explorer

 Save a MSG or EML file into PDF with PDF Converter

-PDF Converter can take MSG or EML files from your Windows folder and convert to PDF along with its attachments (if any) for easy sharing or archiving.
+PDF Converter can take MSG or EML files to convert to PDF documents, along with the attachments.
 In fact, you don’t even need to open the MSG or EML in Microsoft Outlook.

 A preview of a MSG file (e.g., Product New.msg as in the screenshot below) with 3 different attachment files – Word, PowerPoint, Excel docs.

 By default, the app will automatically convert the attachments to their own PDF files, apart from the email itself.
-So effectively, you will have one PDF for the email and as many PDF files for that many number of attachments in that email.
-However, you can change this preference to combine all attachments and the email to one long PDF file also.
+In effect, you will have one PDF for the email and as many PDF files for that many number of attachments in that email.
+However, you can change this preference to combine both attachments and email into one PDF.

 Save multiple documents into PDFs in batch with PDF Converter